prabhuinbarajan/bootstrap/README.md

 5. Default out of the box opiniion for end to end build, test and deploy
 6. Sonar Qube

-### FAQ:
-   1. How do I install against Github Enterprise
-   2. How to install Qubeship with kubernetes
-   3. How to install Qubeship with a default docker registry
-   4. How to view services deployed via qubeship to minikube

 ### Help